 A sensor that experiences a change in resistance when it is stretched or strained.
 It is attached to the body subjected to the strain.

 A technique used in A-D converters to measure an analog signal.
 It compares the signal with progressively smaller values, each step getting nearer the actual voltage.
 Large TCP-IP networks are physically divided into subnets.
-Two devices which are on the same subnet can send messages directly to each other without the messages being seen by the rest of the network.
+Two devices that are on the same subnet can send messages directly to each other without the messages being seen by the rest of the network.
 This reduces traffic on the wider network.
 The subnet is defined by the Subnet Mask.
-You can view this via Control Panel and the TCP/IP properties of your computer.
-This is a dotted decimal arrangement.
+You can view this via the Control Panel and the TCP/IP properties of your computer.
+This is a dotted-decimal arrangement.
 For two units to be on the same subnet the parts of their IP Addresses which are covered by a 1 in the Mask must be the same.
 So if the Mask is 255.255.255.0 then the first 3 elements of both IP Addresses must be the same to be on the same subnet.If a unit whose IP Address puts it onto one subnet is physically plugged into another subnet then you will not be able to talk to it since your messages will be sent to the wrong subnet.

 A large, momentary, increase of the voltage on a power line.